Mary V. Mason, MD, MBA, FACP

-Mary V. Mason, M.D., MBA, FACP, is the Senior Vice President and Chief Medical Officer of Envolve.
-She has led the development of innovative, award-winning clinical programs that dramatically improve quality and result in lower medical costs in a managed Medicaid Population.
+Mary V. Mason, MD, MBA, FACP, is the Senior Vice President and Chief Medical Officer of Envolve, a health-care benefits management company.
+She has led the development of innovative, award-winning clinical programs that dramatically improve quality and result in lower medical costs in a managed Medicaid population.

-Dr. Mason is the lead author on several peer-reviewed papers focused on reducing premature births in the Medicaid population, including the Managed Care Primer, a textbook aimed at teaching medical and business students about managed care.
-Her achievements include the management and improvement of Centene’s pregnancy and post-partum management program Smart Start for Your Baby which promotes healthy choices for both mother and baby to ensure full term, healthy pregnancies and encourage healthy choices after birth.
-She also dedicates her time to the development of a health educational book series with over 50 books on topics such as diabetes, asthma, bullying, foster care, dental and vision.
+Mason is the lead author on several peer-reviewed papers focused on reducing premature births in the Medicaid population, including the Managed Care Primer, a textbook aimed at teaching medical and business students about managed care.
+Her achievements include the management and improvement of Centene’s pregnancy and post-partum management program, Smart Start for Your Baby, which promotes healthy choices for both mother and baby to ensure full term, healthy pregnancies and encourage healthy choices after birth.
+She also dedicates her time to the development of a health educational book series, with over 50 books on topics such as diabetes, asthma, bullying, foster care, dental and vision.

-Dr. Mason earned her Bachelor of Science degree in Bioengineering at the University of Illinois and her M.D. and MBA from Washington University.
-She completed her clinical training at the Washington University School of Medicine and Barnes-Jewish Hospital, where she was Chief Resident for the Department of Medicine.
-She is board-certified in internal medicine, is a fellow of the American College of Physicians and a member of Alpha Omega Alpha Medical Honorary Society.
+Mason earned her bachelor’s degree in bioengineering at the University of Illinois and her medical and master’s in business administration degrees from Washington University.
+She completed clinical training at the Washington University School of Medicine and Barnes-Jewish Hospital, where she was chief resident for the Department of Medicine.
+She is board-certified in internal medicine, a fellow of the American College of Physicians, and a member of Alpha Omega Alpha Medical Honorary Society.